NCIOCPL/r4r-content/resources/resource71.md

 resourceAccess:
     type: register
 docs:
     - doc: dctd
-pocs: []
 ---
 This NCI-sponsered facility supplies useful biological reagents to researchers.
 The catalog of cytokines, monoclonal antibodies, and other biological tools are kept under carefully controlled conditions.
 The repository provides a constant and uniform supply of high-quality reagents to nonprofit institutions and qualified commercial establishments at no charge.
 Product specification sheets are provided with the reagents.